lvogel1/Raindrops/README.md

 Bugs:
 1. Plant doesn't catch at top because it isn't circular.
 2. Font in gameover screen is weird.
 Not sure why.  -  fixed
+3. Music sometimes lags awkwardly towards the middle of the game.